Friday, August 22, 2014

 Face Book William Brinkman (Brinkman's Bait) http://www.facebook.com/profile.php?id=1391448577

-Well I again have just run out of time.
-Good luck and enjoy another great weekend coming up.
-The big Duke of Fluke tournament is this Saturday and good luck to all that are heading out.
+Well again I have just run out of time.
+Good luck and enjoy another great weekend on tap.

 Got my striper back from the taxidermist this past week and I have to say what a great job Mike of Coastal Fiberglass Fish Mounts did this fish.
 Anyone needs a great job done I highly recommend you to check them out. http://www.coastalthings.com/